Argumentation scheme: Forms of inference

-The argument above (with the addition of "All", which is shown in parentheses) has the form of a logical syllogism and is, therefore, valid.
+This argument (with the addition of "All", which is shown in parentheses) has the form of a logical syllogism and is, therefore, valid.
 If the first two statements, the premises, are true, then the third statement, the conclusion, must also be true.
-However, if we subsequently learn that Tweety is a penguin or has a broken wing, we can no longer conclude that Tweety can fly.
-In the context of deductive inference, we would have to conclude that our first premise was simply false.
+However, if it is subsequently learned that Tweety is a penguin or has a broken wing, we can no longer conclude that Tweety can fly.
+In the context of deductive inference, we would have to conclude that the first premise was simply false.
 Deductive inference rules are not subject to exceptions.
 But there can be defeasible generalizations (defeasible inference rules).
 When we say that birds can fly, we mean that it is generally the case, subject to exceptions.
 We are justified in making the inference and accepting the conclusion that this particular bird can fly until we find out that an exception applies in this particular case.

 In addition to deductive inference and defeasible inference, there is also probabilistic inference.
 A probabilistic version of the generalization, "birds can fly", might be: "There is a 75% chance that a bird will be found to be able to fly" or "if something is a bird it probably can fly".
 The probabilistic version is also capable of being defeated (it is defeasible), but it includes the idea that the uncertainty might be quantifiable according to axioms of probability.
 (An exact number need not be attached as in the first example.)

-In some theories, argumentation schemes are mostly schemes for argumentation with defeasible inference although there could be schemes for specialized areas of discourse using other forms of inference, such as probability in the sciences.
+In some theories, argumentation schemes are mostly schemes for arguments with defeasible inference although there could be schemes for specialized areas of discourse using other forms of inference, such as probability in the sciences.
 For most or all everyday arguments, the schemes are defeasible.

 In other theories, the argumentation schemes are deductive or there is an attempt to interpret the schemes in a probabilistic way.